-Duplicator is easy to use and allows you to back up, copy, or clone your entire WordPress site.
+Duplicator is one of the best WordPress migration plugins.
+It’s easy to use and allows you to back up, copy, or clone your entire WordPress site.
 You can restore your files to your original host, move to a new host, or just use them to set up a local development environment by creating a duplicate site.
 In this post, I’ll dig in and show you step by step how to use Duplicator.

 How Duplicator Can Help You

 There are a few different ways Duplicator can make your life easier.

 If you’re just looking a simple manual backup solution, Duplicator is one of many great WordPress backup tools that you can use.
 And if you purchase the pro version of the plugin, you can automatically back up to external sites like Dropbox, Google Drive, and more.

 But Duplicator does a lot more than just backup.
 It also helps you fully migrate or clone your site to a new location by taking 99% of the manual effort out of site migration.
 It includes an installer interface that greatly simplifies the process of installing your backup files at a new host.

 Finally, you can use Duplicator to create a localhost copy of your site for development.
 If your host doesn’t offer integrated staging areas, this is a simple way to duplicate that functionality.
 You can play around with changes on a full local version of your site before deploying them to your live site.
 You can even use Duplicator for the deployment process, if you want.

 How to Use Duplicator – Backup and Migration